MGarrod1/ising_block_level_influence/README.md

 ### Applications

-This module is used in (repo link TBC) for the numerical simulations in the paper:
+This module is used for the numerical simulations in the paper:

 Garrod M., and N. S. Jones.
 Influencing social networks without knowledge of network micro-structure.
 In preparation, 2020.

+An earlier version of this code was used for the numerical simulations in my PhD thesis (Insert link to thesis).

 ### References

-An earlier implementation of the mean-field Ising Inlfuence Maximisation algorithm is described in the paper:
+The implementation of the Ising influence maximisation algorithm builds upon ideas described in the paper:

 Lynn, Christopher, and Daniel D. Lee.
 "Maximizing influence in an ising network: A mean-field optimal solution."
 Advances in Neural Information Processing Systems.
 2016.

-Our code builds upon ideas presented in this paper.
-The distinctions are discussed in our paper and my PhD thesis (add links to this).